-The longest-tenured manager in club history, Mason also enters his ninth overall season on the staff in 2018, matching Enohel Polanco for longest-tenured staff member in club history.
-The two have been part of 572 combined victories.
+Mason also enters his 12th overall season on the staff in 2022 along with Enohel Polanco as the longest-tenured staff members in club history.
+The two have been part of 771 combined victories.

 Mason orchestrated a dramatic midseason turnaround in 2017, guiding the Revolution to a second half division title and a 6-1 postseason record en route to winning the franchise’s third Atlantic League championship and first since 2011.
 The 6-1 run through the playoffs established the best postseason mark in Revolution history.
 Once again fielding arguably the league’s most exciting team, Mason built an offense that paced the circuit with 139 home runs.
 He also claimed his 300th win as Revolution manager during the 2017 season, doing so on June 4.

-Known for his in-game tactics as well as his proven success in constructing a roster, Mason orchestrated the Atlantic League’s second-best turnaround from first half to second half in his third year as manager, as the 2015 Revs went 40-29 in the second half, their winningest second half since the 2012 campaign.
+Known for his in-game tactics as well as his proven success in constructing a roster, Mason navigated the Atlantic League’s second-best turnaround from first half to second half in his third year as manager, as the 2015 Revs went 40-29 in the second half, their winningest second half since the 2012 campaign.
 Mason’s squad became one of the most exciting in the league, setting a club record with 11 walk-off wins and nine extra-inning wins, while leading the league with 29 home runs in the month of September.
 The Revs’ 34 comeback wins fell just short of matching a then-club record of 36, tied the season before.
 York finished the season ranking second in the league in batting average and homers, and tied for second in stolen bases.